So you’ve developed the next world-changing app? Right on.

 Just like you have to optimize your website to rank in a search engine results page, your app’s listing has to be optimized to appear at the top of a search result in the app store.
 The higher you rank, the more exposure you’ll have to potential new users.

-App store optimization is essential to getting your app to stand out among the more than two million apps on the Apple App Store.
+App store optimization is an essential ingredient of your app launch marketing plan and crucial to making your app stand out from among the more than two million apps in app stores.

 Video is already the most popular form of content and is estimated to account for at least 80% of all consumer internet traffic by 2020.
 Create videos that you (and your users) can share on platforms like YouTube, Vimeo, Instagram, and Facebook.

-Venmo has a great video strategy: their content is short, descriptive, and makes sense even when muted.
+Venmo has a great mobile app marketing strategy around video: their video content is short, descriptive, and makes sense even when muted.

 Videos can range from app tutorials to content that helps users get to know your brand — what you stand for and what problems you solve.
 Keep the videos concise, no longer than 60 seconds, and make sure the call to action can be understood without audio.

-Put together a strong press kit for your app so you’re prepared whenever a journalist or a blogger wants to showcase your work.
+Your marketing plan for launching an app should include putting together a strong press kit for your app.
+You need to be prepared whenever a journalist or a blogger wants to showcase your work.

 Control the imagery of your app that is being published by taking your own branded screenshots, logos, app icons, social links, company profile, and press releases.